 Our core mantra is using our expertise to ensure success in our client’s career, success in our client’s team, and success for our client’s organization.
 While many consulting firms aim for large, multi-year, engagements, we prefer a flexible, agile approach that gives our clients the ability to take a more proactive role in their organizational […]

 Edward leads Antylles’ Organizational Development professional practice area and our International Public Sector service practice.
-Based in Washington D.C., Edward advises and supports executive management and programme leaders in international organizations including the United Nations and International Financing Institutions.
-Over the course of almost two decades, Edward has lived and worked a number of donor, developing, […]
+Based in Washington D.C., Edward assists executive management and programme leaders in the public sector and international organisations to improve the performance of their organisations and programmes.
+Over the course of almost two decades, Edward has lived and worked in a number of donor, […]

 Dr. Gregory Wilson recently supported the UK Stabilisation Unit in preparing a Guide for first time staff and consultants being deployed by the SU to work in UN missions.
 The Paper provides practical advice on how best to prepare for such a deployment – how to function comfortably and maximize the effectiveness and contribution of staff within an often complex and unique environment.